Post-Citizens United Senate Snapshot: Money Doesn't Guarantee Victory

 The battle to control the Senate was a proving ground for the new Citizens United politics.
 Outside groups unleashed heavily funded barrages of attack ads meant to help elect candidates while letting them keep their distance from the nastiness.

-In Ohio and Virginia, the tactic failed in rather dramatic ways, as Republicans backed by secretly financed ads failed to beat seemingly vulnerable Democrats.
+In Ohio and Virginia, it failed in rather dramatic ways, as Republicans backed by secretly financed ads failed to beat seemingly vulnerable Democrats.

 Ohio State Treasurer Josh Mandel, thought to be a rising star among state Republicans, enjoyed massive support from groups based in Washington, D.C., and elsewhere.
 But he still couldn't topple Democratic incumbent Sherrod Brown, who got some -- but significantly less -- outside support from D.C.

-In the Virginia Senate race, George Allen, a former governor and senator, depended on outside groups even more than Mandel.
+In the Virginia Senate race, former senator and governor George Allen depended on outside groups even more than Mandel.
 The campaign of Allen, a Republican trying to reclaim his seat, spent about $3 million, according to Kantar, to run barely 4,500 ads of his own.

 The big advertiser for Allen: Crossroads GPS again, spending more than $9 million.

 In all, groups spent $20.6 million advertising for Allen.
-Of that, 57 percent was given by secret donors to Crossroads GPS, the U.S. Chamber of Commerce and other nondisclosing groups.
+Of that, 57 percent was given by secret donors to Crossroads GPS, the U.S. Chamber and other non-disclosing groups.

 The campaign committee for former Democratic Gov. Tim Kaine, who defeated Allen, spent more than $7 million on ads, making it the biggest advertiser on his side.
 He got support from unions and liberal superPACs, plus one social welfare group that keeps its donors secret: the Vote Vets Action Fund.
 It aired $59,510 worth of ads.
 Total ad spending for Kaine was about $17 million.